vulcanize/btc-ipld-indexer/documentation/resync.md

-## ipfs-blockchain-watcher resync
+## ipld-btc-indexer resync
-The `resync` command is made available for directing the resyncing of ipfs-blockchain-watcherdata within specified ranges.
+The `resync` command is made available for directing the resyncing of ipld-btc-indexerdata within specified ranges.
 It also contains a utility for cleaning out old data, and resetting the validation level of data.

 ### Rational